 Images of a work of visual art can only be used on the company website or in brochures, posters and annual reports with the permission of the artist, photographer or their right holder.
 Licenses for using images of artists' work are available from the copyright organisation Kuvasto: www.kuvasto.
 FI/IN-ENGLISH.
 Free image banks can also be found online.

 Additional permits and provisions

-- Depending on the city or municipality, there may be different regulations concerning outdoor advertising and sales, for instance.
+- Depending on the city or municipality, there may be different regulations concerning outdoor advertising and sales, for instance. - For permits, visit the Customs website: WWW.TULLI.FI/EN > Businesses > New importer/exporter.

-- Import and export related.

-For permits, visit the Customs

-website: www.tulli.fi/en >

-Businesses > New importer/

-exporter

 Producer responsibility